mvolkmann/redux-easy/README.md

   just to get access to the one `dispatch` function.
 * Actions can be dispatched by passing an action type and a payload to the `dispatch` function without creating an action object.
-* Each action is handled by a single function that takes a state object and a payload, making them very simple to write.
+* Each action is handled by a single "reducer" function that takes a state object and a payload, making them very simple to write.
+* Simple actions that merely set a property value can be dispatched without writing reducer function.
 * The complexity of nested/combined reducers can be bypassed.
 * Automatically freezes all objects in the Redux state so any attempts to modify them are caught.